stevedatadog/katacoda-scenarios/dd-201/runbook2.md

 You can also adjust the size of your graph.

 We can add some context to this graph for our teammates, or even add code snippets for applying a fix.
 Paste the below into your runbook, or add your own context.
+Code snippets in notebooks support syntax highlighting, which can be specified by language.

 <pre class="file" data-target="clipboard">